Top 3 Venues in Athens for Opera, Ballet, Theater, and Concerts

 Athens is bustling with cultural activity year-round.
 It has always been like that, and during the last decade’s financial crisis, artists from all over the world started flocking to the Greek capital.
 The graffiti-flecked streets and grungy cobblestone neighborhoods hosted and inspired their vision.
 Filled with landmark neoclassical buildings, museums, art galleries, and ancient ruins, Athens is a cultural epicenter.
 Exhibitions and performances, artist-in-residence programs, and more casual forms of art are part of the city’s life.
-There are many concert halls, theaters, and stages, yet we will share with you where la crème de la crème of cultural activity is taking place in this article.
+There are many concert halls, theaters, and stages, yet in this article, we will share with you where la crème de la crème of cultural activity is taking place.
 These three most prestigious venues in Athens can only be met or surpassed in international magnitude and artistic impact by the summer-only, open-air Roman theater Odeon of Herodes Atticus or “Herodeion” built in 161 AD on the southwest slope of the Acropolis of Athens.
 Renovated in 1950, it has seen performances by Maria Callas, Frank Sinatra, Luciano Pavarotti, Sting, Elton John, Andrea Bocelli, Plácido Domingo, José Carreras, Montserrat Caballé, the Bolshoi Ballets, Diana Ross, Liza Minnelli, and many more.
 Equally extraordinary is the roster of artists that have performed at the following highly recommended venues!
-Although they currently carry out some of their events – not all – online and virtually, you are highly recommended to include them in your Athens itinerary as vaccinated people are allowed to attend many of the performances in person.

 Onassis Stegi.
 At the heart of the foundation, created following the vision of late tycoon Aristotle Onassis, lies a cultural center and a venue that annually hosts an array of events and undertakes outstanding initiatives.
 A modern building on one of the busiest avenues in Athens called Syngrou is the site of countless artistic collaborations, theatrical and musical productions, film screenings, art exhibits, and digital shows by a compelling roster of artists and creatives from all over the world.
 It is a space that pushes the boundaries in every dimension of creativity, attracting the most intriguing audience, those thirsty for what’s next in culture.
 Built in 2004, by the French architectural practice “Architecture Studio,” this remarkable space magically plays with light.
 A new architectural study was drawn up for the interior of the two amphitheaters.
 James Morse from the London-based Light & Design Associates company designed the theater lighting in both auditoria.
 The entire building’s architectural lighting was redesigned by Eleftheria Deko & Associates, the lighting design company behind the Opening and Closing Ceremonies of the Athens 2004 Olympics.
 Post- or pre-show, you can enjoy a dinner on the 6th & 7th floors at the Hytra restaurant.
 Holding one Michelin star and featuring a breathtaking view of the Acropolis is the ultimate touch to an exquisite cultural experience.